-- 31. The Non-Domestic Rates (Restriction of Relief) (Scotland) Regulations 2023 come into force on 1 April 2023 and require that the granting of prescribed mandatory non-domestic rates reliefs must be compatible with the Subsidy Control Act 2022, in particular the subsidy control requirements set out in the Act. - 32.
-Under the Regulations, from 1 April 2023 reliefs awarded as MFA must meet the following requirements: - The total amount of minimal financial assistance must not exceed the amount set out in section 36(1) of the Subsidy Control Act 2022 (currently £315,000 over the current and preceding two financial years); - The procedural requirements in section 37 of the Act must be followed; and - Where the relief exceeds the amount specified in section 36(4) of the Act (currently £100,000), certain requirements as to transparency must be followed. - 33.
-These reliefs also amend the Non-Domestic Rates (Restriction of Relief) (Scotland) Regulations 2021 to specify that those regulations only apply in the financial years 2021-22 and 2022-23.
+- 30. The Non-Domestic Rates (Restriction of Relief) (Scotland) Regulations 2023 came into force on 1 April 2023 and require that the granting of prescribed mandatory non-domestic rates reliefs must be compatible with the Subsidy Control Act 2022, in particular the subsidy control requirements set out in the Act. - 31.
+Under the Regulations, from 1 April 2023 reliefs awarded as MFA must meet the following requirements: - a.
+The total amount of minimal financial assistance must not exceed the amount set out in section 36(1) of the Subsidy Control Act 2022 (currently £315,000 over the current and preceding two financial years); - b.
+The procedural requirements in section 37 of the Act must be followed; and - c.
+Where the relief exceeds the amount specified in section 36(4) of the Act (currently £100,000), certain requirements as to transparency must be followed. - 32.
+These regulations also amend the Non-Domestic Rates (Restriction of Relief) (Scotland) Regulations 2021 to specify that those regulations only apply in the financial years 2021-22 and 2022-23.